Oh Kyu-won: Work

 A lilac tree steps out of the crowd of onlookers and leaves reality in the company of the coffin.

-Through such reversals of death and life, mobile and immobile, Oh tries to provide a fresh point of view, one that might even be characterized as Brechtian.
+Through such reversals of death and life, Oh provides a point of view that could be characterized as Brechtian.

-Oh has received such prizes as the Contemporary Literature Prize and the Yeonam Literature Prize as well as the Korea culture and arts prize for literature and I-San Literary Award.
+Oh received prizes such as the Contemporary Literature Prize and the Yeonam Literature Prize as well as the Korea Culture and Arts prize for Literature and I-San Literary Award.